k0retux/fuddly/docs/source/data_manip.rst

 generator; its attributes; its links with other nodes; and so on---are included within.
 A node is then a receptacle for an arbitrary number of *configurations*.

+.. note:: When a node is created it gets a default configuration named ``MAIN``.

 Configuration management is based on the following methods:

 - :meth:`fuzzfmk.data_model.Node.add_conf`: To add a new configuration.